 - Video conferencing companies are seeing abnormally high growth: Zoom, for instance, added more users in January and February of 2020 that all of 2019 combined.
 Many video conferencing companies are also offering free or discounted services.

-- Company commentary and broker research around remote work is beginning to catch up to media coverage and initial speculation, according to AlphaSense data (see chart below).
+- Company commentary and broker research around remote work has outpaced to media coverage and initial speculation, according to AlphaSense data (see chart below).

 Here are the highlights: